bterwijn/memory_graph/README.md

 # Control Flow #

-Some examples where we focus on the flow of control of Python code.
+Some examples where we focus on the flow of control and access to state in Python code.

 ## Different Methods ##